Sourdough Frequently Asked Questions

 Q. What is sourdough?

 A. Sourdough is an ancient method of capturing wild yeast to leaven baked goods.
 A sourdough culture is originally created by mixing flour and water and allowing the mixture to sit on a counter, preferably by an open window for a period of time to capture wild yeast.
-Once established a sourdough culture is easy to care for, will generally last indefinitely and can be used to create a variety of baked goods.
+Once established a sourdough culture is easy to care for, can potentially last indefinitely, and can be used to create a variety of baked goods.

 Q. Where did your sourdough cultures come from?

-A. Our sourdough cultures originated all over the world and carry the unique yeast from their respective geographic regions.
+A. Our sourdough cultures originated all over the world and carry the unique yeasts from their respective geographic regions.

 Q. What ingredients do your sourdough cultures contain?

-A. Sourdough cultures contain water, flour and wild yeast.
+A. Our sourdough cultures contain water, flour, and wild yeast.
 We use only organic flour and filtered water to perpetuate our sourdough cultures.

 Q. Why use sourdough instead of commercial yeast?